Every Hive Has A Secret.

 Straight From The Guy Who Knows Himself

 No literary agent vetted this.
 No publicist softened it.
-This is the actual opening of the book — the moment The Guy Who Knows explains exactly how he got the keys to Madison Avenue's best-kept secrets.
+This is a real page from the book — The Guy Who Knows on the one accessory that gets you admitted into Madison Avenue society.

-The Guy Who Knows — from the Prologue of The Untold Stories of Madison Avenue
+The Guy Who Knows — from Chapter One of The Untold Stories of Madison Avenue

 Thirty-Seven Chapters.
 Zero Names Named.

 A cheating husband.
 A cow with a $10,000-a-month apartment.
 A best friend who wasn't.
-Every chapter is its own scandal — short enough to finish before your latte gets cold, sharp enough that you'll swear you know exactly who it's about.
+Every chapter is its own New York City scandal — short enough to finish before your latte gets cold, sharp enough that you'll swear you know exactly who it's about.

 Standalone Stories